chaaad/TIMECKS/readme.txt

   Usually, the top (soonest) alarm gets auto-activated, will ring at set time.
   However, you can prevent an alarm from ringing by turning it off.

+  AlarmTime View
+  AlarmTime View can be either, the time, or the countdown (example: "1h 15m") Time/Countdown temporarily toggles when your mouse cursor hovers over it.
+  Also, a mouse longpress will persistently toggle Time/Countdown.

   Inputting time
   The dialog contains a live "preview" of the time based on your input.